“Where we’re going, we don’t need roads.”

 Let's go back even further, before the car there was the railroad.
 This changed everything and propelled the world a giant leap forward.
-Before the railroads, people took something called a steamboat.
+Before the railroads, people took steamboats.
 We used it to cross great distances, and we didn't just use rivers, we built canals.

 Transitioning to Cars Easier Than Transitioning to Railroads

 Whatever obstacles people think are too large to surmount need only look at history.
-It's easy in comparison to things we've done in the past.
-Each new innovation faces fewer challenges than the previous, the foundation has already been laid by the predecessor.
+It's easy in comparison to things we've done already.
+Each innovation faces fewer challenges than the previous, the foundation has already been laid by the predecessor.

-Horse enthusiasts were right, horses didn't disappear.
-Cars got cheaper, horses became more expensive.
+Horse enthusiasts were right, horses didn't disappear: cars got cheaper, horses became more expensive.
 It switched and cars became the new standard.
-Horses no longer served a practical need, it became a luxury.
+Horses no longer served a practical need; it became a luxury.
 The conversion didn't happen overnight, it was a generational change.
-This is true of many industries, as their clientele age out, so will their business.
+This is true of many industries, as their clientele age out, so will their businesses.